aybobo/online-voting/readme.rst

 This is app allows staff to vote in a fun awards.
-The votes are automatically collated
+There are different categories.
+The votes are computed by the app.